bogosorter/Musicly/docs/developer/dev.md

 ## A couple remarks

 I'm not a seasoned programmer.
-In fact, my adventure in programming started about two years ago, in a somewhat unstable way.
+In fact, my journey in programming started about two years ago, in a somewhat unstable way.
 A couple courses, YouTube videos, etc. Therefore, my code isn't great.
 You should expect to find some errors, and a lot of bad practices.
 I have, though, made some effort to write clean and understandable code, forcing myself to write a lot of comments (to many?) and to make a structured project (actually the first complete one).

 This explains how this project came to be.
 Given that I'm inexperienced, I would appreciate any kind of feedback: pull requests, issues, comments or just a thumbs-up!